 The kidneys are paired retroperitoneal organs that lie at the level of the T12 to L3 vertebral bodies.

 The kidneys are located on the posterior abdominal wall, with one on either side of the vertebral column, in the perirenal space.
 The long axis of the kidney is parall...

-The kidney sweat sign applies to the presence of thin, hypoechoic, extracapsular fluid collections around kidneys in renal failure patients.
-This fluid is assumed to represent perirenal oedema.
-It can be appreciated on ultrasound, CT and MR imaging.
+The kidney sweat sign refers to the presence of thin, hypoechoic, extracapsular fluid collections around kidneys in renal failure patients.
+This fluid is thought to represent perirenal oedema.
+It can be appreciated on ultrasound, CT and MRI.

 Lacuna magna (a.k.a. sinus of Guérin) is a congenital blind-ended pouch located dorsal to navicular fossa of penis separated by fold and both share an external common opening to external urethral meatus.
 This diverticulum is located above and parallel to the urethra.